armory/docs/content/en/docs/armory-cloud-admin/admin-cloud-quickstart.md

 1. Go to the Armory Cloud Console: https://console.cloud.armory.io.
 2. Log in with the credentials that Armory provides.

-The first time logging into the Cloud Console, there will not be any environments created.
-So select the sandbox environment to get started.

-## Adding secrets
+From here, you can select what environment you want to configure or open Armory Platform for that environment.

+## Configuring the environment

+If you are setting up the Armory Cloud environment for the first time, you need the following information:

+**Required**

+* [Artifact sources](#artifact-sources) you want to connect to.
+Artifacts are external JSON objects like an image, a file stored somewhere, or a binary blob in a bucket.
+* [Deployment targets](#deployment-targets) you want your app developers to have access to.
+* [Secrets](#secrets), such as AWS secret IDs, that Armory Cloud encrypts that you can use when configuring resources like deployment targets

+**Optional**

+* Packer files to perform customized image baking.

+### Secrets

-Start by adding configuration secrets to Armory Cloud to grant your app developers access to resources such as deployment targets.
+Start by adding configuration secrets, such as your AWS secret key, to Armory Cloud.
 This way, you do not have secrets visible in plain text for your configurations.
-Armory Cloud stores and transmits these secrets securely.
-Since the secrets are encrypted, they are not visible in the Armory Cloud Console.
-You reference them by a name you assign when needed.
+Use these secrets Armory Cloud stores and transmits these secrets securely.
+Since the secrets are encrypted, they are not visible in the Armory Cloud Console after you enter them.

 Note that these are configuration secrets meant for information such as AWS Secret Access Keys.
 They are separate from any kind of app secret your developers may be using within their deployment pipelines.